vahidbas/ssmkit/doc/global/tutorial01.md

 ~~~
 Data simulation
 ----------------
-The objects of process class provide three basic methods `initialize`, `random`
+The objects of process class provide three basic methods: `initialize`, `random`
 and `likelihood`.
 As the name suggests, The `initialize` method initializes the
 internal state of the process.
 This specially important for processes with
 memory, e.g. Markov. `random` and `likelihood` have the same functionality as in
 PDF and CPDF objects which respectively are sampling one random variable and
 calculating the likelihood of one random variable.
 This similarity is not surprising as
-processes also are models of probability distribution for sequences.
+processes are also models of probability distribution but for sequences.

 Simulating
 data from a SSM model is equivalent to sampling from the associated
 stochastic process.
-One may sequentially use 'random' method of the process object to
+One may sequentially use `random` method of the process object to
-simulate sequenceof data.
+simulate sequence of data.
 However, all process objects in `ssmpack` provide a
 `random_n(n)` method that returns a sequence of `n` samples from the process:
 ~~~{.cpp}
 // initialize the process